JetBrains/kotlin/plugins/compose/design/target-inference.md

 ## `ComposableInferredTarget`

-Due to a limitation in how annotations are currentl handled in the Kotlin compiler, a plugin cannot add annotation to types, specifically the lambda types in a composable function.
+Due to a limitation in how annotations are currently handled in the Kotlin compiler, a plugin cannot add annotation to types, specifically the lambda types in a composable function.
 To work around this the plugin will infer a `ComposableInferredTarget` on the composable function which contains the scheme, as described above, instead of adding annotations to the composable lambda